You want smart political talk without the meltdowns?

 You know what a lot of corporations did, right?

-You know that they would reduce the size of their packages so their profit margin remained the same.
+You know, that they would reduce the size of their packages so their profit margin remained the same.

-Uh when they get new taxes, uh they they might do something like that, or they would increase the cost of what it is they sell the goods or services they provide, and yeah, they'd pay the taxes, but they would charge more and get that money back from we the people.
+When they get new taxes, they might do something like that, or they would increase the cost of what it is they sell, the goods or services they provide.

-So sure, uh on an accounting form, it'll look like they're paying the taxes, but they're charging us more to compensate for it.
+So sure, on an accounting form, it'll look like they're paying the taxes, but they're charging us more to compensate for it.

-Well, the in that is true.
+Well, and that is true.

 However, all businesses do that.